AegisVP/weighings-VA/README.md

    npm run dev
    ```

    - The frontend runs with Vite (default port 5173).
-Open the URL shown by Vite after start.
+Open the URL shown by Vite after it starts.
    - To build a production bundle run `npm run build` and serve the `dist` directory with your preferred static server.

 ## How the dev setup works

 - The backend looks for Postgres connection settings from environment variables (see `api/src/config/constants.ts`).
 - On startup the API runs a quick DB verification and will run migrations if needed (`api/src/server.ts`).
-- The frontend communicates with the API using relative paths — in development use a reverse-proxy or configure Vite to
+- The frontend communicates with the API using relative paths — in development use a reverse proxy or configure Vite to
   proxy API requests to the API port if needed.

 ## Development notes and tips